What is LNG?

 Where natural gas pipelines are not feasible or do not exist, liquefying natural gas is a way to move natural gas from producing regions to markets, such as to and from the United States and countries in Asia or Europe.
-LNG is shipped in special ocean-going ships (tankers) between export terminals, where natural gas is liquefied, and import terminals, where LNG is returned to its gaseous state (regasified).
-At an import terminal, it can be injected into pipelines for transmission to distribution companies, industrial consumers, and power plants.
+Asian countries combined account for the largest share of global LNG imports.

 The United States imports and exports LNG

-- Trinidad and Tobago–70 Bcf
+- Trinidad and Tobago—65.8 Bcf—86%

 - United Kingdom—3.1 Bcf—4%